cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 System Requirements and Dependencies
 ------------------------------------

-The CDAP SDK runs on Linux, Unix, MacOS and Windows, and only has three requirements:
+The CDAP SDK runs on Linux, MacOS and Windows, and only has three requirements:

 - `JDK 6 or JDK 7 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__
   (required to run CDAP; note that $JAVA_HOME should be set)